 Munich Airport: Collaboration with the Digital Idea Management

 Shortly after the launch of the new idea platform Innovation Pilot, Munich Airport recorded a significant increase in the number of ideas submitted - in the first two months alone, 300% more ideas were handed in than in the same period last year.
-Munich Airport's goal is to replace its existing internal pool of ideas and to use this as a basis for modernizing its idea management and making it more effective.
+Munich Airport's goal is to replace its existing internal pool of ideas and use it to modernize its idea management and make it more effective.

-The innosabi software enables Munich Airport to permanently open topic clusters in which employees can submit their ideas in a targeted manner and then forward them directly to the right contact persons in the company.
+The innosabi software enables Munich Airport to permanently open topic clusters.
+Employees can submit their ideas in a targeted manner and then forward them directly to the right contact persons in the company.
 But temporary idea campaigns are also a proven method of complementing traditional idea management and promoting a culture of innovation.

 Apart from modernizing the processes of the classic company suggestion scheme, the platform also offers the opportunity to carry out open innovation projects.
 These are characterized by collaboration.
 An open discussion of ideas within the employee community promotes transparency in all aspects of idea management and increases internal interest in new ideas.
 In addition, collaboration leads to a higher quality of ideas.
 In 2018 alone, more than 40 of the ideas submitted were implemented at Munich Airport.

 But digital and smart idea management was just the beginning.
 With the LabCampus, Munich Airport is planning one of the most promising and largest innovation centers in Europe - a place for innovation and bringing people together.

 "By bringing together a diverse group of thought leaders, philosophers, innovators, smart city planners, technology wizards - and actual part-year residents - we at LabCampus plan to build a true innovation ecosystem at Munich Airport.”